followcrom/MixTapeHeavyWeight/README.md

 ## Built With
 MixTapeHeavyWeight is built using the following technologies:

-HTML
+- HTML

-CSS
+- CSS

-JavaScript
+- JavaScript

-PHP
+- PHP

-Web Audio API
+- Web Audio API

-Canvas API
+- Canvas API

-Contributing
+## Contributing
-If you would like to contribute to the development of Mixtape Heavyweight, please fork the repository and submit a pull request.
+If you would like to contribute to the development of MixTapeHeavyWeight, please fork the repository and submit a pull request.

 ## Authors
-FOLLOWcROM - followcrom.online
+followCrom - followcrom.online

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.